Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/README.md

 We will create a Microsoft Azure account, explore the Azure Portal, and discuss free-tier benefits and best practices.

-Day-3: Basic Concepts of Azure
+Day-3: Basic Concepts of Azure Cloud

 We will cover core Azure concepts such as management groups, subscriptions, Resource Group(RG) and Resources.